Health Conditions & Chronic Disease

 As you can see, excessive blood sugar levels create a vicious circle of fat gain, ill health and increased disease risk.

-If you want to lose fat, improve health or reduce disease risk, then optimizing blood sugar levels should be one of your top priorities.
-To start, focus on the fundamentals of a healthy diet and exercise, such as eating primarily whole foods, high protein and regular, high intensity exercise.
+If you want to lose fat, improve health or reduce disease risk, your medical professional might suggest optimizing blood sugar levels as one of your top priorities.
+To start, focus on the fundamentals of a healthy diet and exercise, such as eating whole foods, getting enough protein, and engaging in regular, high-intensity exercise.

 From there, other aspects such as daily stress, your sleep, advance training techniques and certain supplements may all help to improve it further.